lishiyo/frontier-tower-coordination-bot/memory-bank/bot_commands.md

     *   **Context:** DM with the bot.

 *   `/my_vote <proposal_id>` or `/my_vote`
     *   **Description:** Shows the user their specific vote or submission for a given proposal ID.
 Useful after `/ask` identifies a proposal of interest.
-If the user says `/my_vote` the bot asks "which proposal? use `/my_vote <proposal-id>`.
-You can see all open and closed proposals for their ids." with buttons to view all proposals ('open proposals', 'closed proposals').
+If the user says `/my_vote` the bot asks "which proposal?You can see all open and closed proposals for their ids." with buttons to view all proposals ('open proposals', 'closed proposals').
+Or you can search via `/ask which proposal was about..` to get a proposal id.
     *   **Parameters:**
         *   `<proposal_id>`: The ID of the proposal.
     *   **Context:** DM with the bot.